Qyea/Qyea/README.md

 ### <div align="center">My name is Nastassia, I am a 4th year student of the Faculty of Applied Mathematics and Computer Science of BSU.
 A frontend developer with work experience 👨‍💻 </div>

-- 🔭 I’m currently working on [Github Profolio](https://github.com/Qyea/Tech-Showcase)
+- 🔭 I’m currently working on this [project](https://github.com/Qyea/Ozi-remaster)

--  ✍️ I’m currently learning VueJs
+-  ✍️ I’m currently learning Angular

+- ⚡ Experience: You can find all the details in my [portfolio](https://github.com/Qyea/Tech-Showcase)

 - 🤠Fun fact: I graduated from art school and dreamed of studying at the Faculty of Architecture